HYMANSAYS is content writer Eric Hyman's creative portfolio

 UUNET, now Verizon: Business side of the Internet

-We told early commercial ISP UUNET to build brand fast before the sleeping telco giants awake.
+We told early ISP UUNET to build brand fast before the sleeping telco giants awake.
 They went from $17M to $4.5B to be the world's leading ISP.

 UUNET: The Business Side of the Internet print